chintanvajariya/nfl_ML_win_predictor/README.md

 The same techniques used here can be applied far beyond sports:

 - **Finance**: Predicting stock movement or market behavior using historical data
+- **Healthcare**: Patient risk scoring and treatment optimization
 - **Manufacturing**: Predictive maintenance or defect detection
 - **Client-Facing Workflows**: Interactive dashboards for clients to explore models & scenarios